-Brad: She’s more into you know your Top 40 you know R&B type stuff.
+Brad: Yeah, a few.
+She’s more into you know your Top 40 you know R&B type stuff.
 It’s not really my sort of thing.
 I do like a little bit of sort of old school hip hop.
 She’s more into the poppy sort of new age stuff, but I don’t know it just doesn’t do it for me.

 Stev: I have that with Yuki as well.
 As soon as she turns on the music either turn it off or I just leave the room and it’s completely different from what I like.
 But I kind of miss a little bit.
 Back in the day I used to have these sessions easy you go digging in the LP shop where you buy vinyl’s.
 You can just take them out, you can listen to them.
 It’s called digging in the hip hop scene.
 Maybe in the rock scene as well.
 And man I used to do that a lot with my friends because I have so many friends who were DJs and I’m talking real DJs.
 We’re not talking like technique; we talk turntables and all this kind of stuff.
 However, I miss this a little bit and I feel like many people lose the connection to music as older they get.
 I feel it’s kind of sad.
 Are you afraid that you ever lose this connection?
 I mean you obviously not because you work with it.

 Brad: I’ve sort of made a promise to myself that I want to see more live gigs you know whether it’s just a small sort of local band or whether it’s one of my top sorts of three favorite bands of all time whether Metallica type band.
 I just want to make an effort to go to more concerts during the year.
 I think if I do that then I’ll sort of stay in touch with what I love.